learn-co-curriculum/dsc-law-of-total-probability/README.md

 * The natural numbers $\mathbb{N}$ can be partitioned into even and odd numbers.
 * The set of animal species in the world can be partitioned into subsets where a subset reflects a continent and each species is positioned in a subset depending on which continent they originated from.

-In statistics choosing the right partitioning is key as bad choices of partitions may results in many, even more difficult to solve sub-problems.
+In statistics, choosing the right partitioning is key as bad choices of partitions may results in many sub-problems that are even more difficult to solve.

 ![](images/Image_57_TotProb_2.png)

-The probability of $A$ can be written as sums of event $B$ (note that $B^c$ is abother way of writing $B'$) The total probability rule is:
+The probability of $A$ can be written as sums of event $B$ (note that $B^c$ is another way of writing $B'$) The total probability rule is:

 $P(A) = P(A \cap B) + P(A \cap B^c)$

-An alternate version of the total probability rule (found with the multiplication rule) can be used when the necessary probabilities are known  :
+An alternate version of the total probability rule (found with the multiplication rule) can be used when the necessary probabilities are known:

 $P(A) = P(A \mid B)  P(B) + P(A \mid B^c)P(B^c)$